 What is a perpetual license vs. an annual license?

-A perpetual license offers certain advantages, both to customers, and to vendors.
+A perpetual license offers certain advantages, both to customers and vendors.

 Benefits for vendors

-Additionally, maintenance and support costs are often excluded in the perpetual licensing model.
-The software is, in essence, owned and maintained by the purchaser; any additional, ongoing support packages must be purchased separately, bringing in additional revenue that would not be available in pricing models that include continued maintenance at no extra charge.
+Also, note that maintenance and support costs are often excluded in the perpetual licensing model.
+The software is owned and maintained by the purchaser; any additional, ongoing support packages must be purchased separately, bringing in revenue that would not be available in pricing models that include continued maintenance at no extra charge.

 Benefits for customers